mozilla/version-control-tools/docs/mozreview.rst

 or per-repository ``.hg/hgrc`` file and adjust to your liking::

   [bugzilla]
   ; Your Bugzilla username.
-This is typically an email address. username = me@example.com
+This is an email address. username = me@example.com
   ; Your Bugzilla password (in plain text) password = MySecretPassword

+  ; or

   ; Your numeric Bugzilla user id. userid = 24113
   ; A valid Bugzilla login cookie. cookie = ihsLJHF308hd